 Radon.
 This is an invisible, odorless gas naturally released by some soil and rocks.
 Exposure to radon has been associated with an increased risk of some types of cancer, including lung cancer.
 Most hardware stores have kits that test home radon levels, and basements can be ventilated to reduce radon exposure.

 Other substances.
 Other substances such as gases or chemicals at work or in the environment can increase a person’s risk of developing lung cancer.
 In some parts of the world, people exposed to cooking flames from coal or wood might increase risk of lung cancer.
 Also, fumes from diesel gas or from soldering metals could increase the risk of lung cancer.
 Other factors that may increase the risk of lung cancer include exposure to radiation, arsenic, nickel, and chromium.

 Different factors cause different types of cancer.
-Researchers continue to look into what factors cause this type of cancer, including ways to prevent it.
-Although there is no proven way to completely prevent this disease, you may be able to lower your risk.
+Researchers continue to look into what factors cause NSCLC, including ways to prevent it.
+Although there is no proven way to completely prevent NSCLC, you may be able to lower your risk.
 Talk with your health care team for more information about your personal risk of cancer.

 Attempts to prevent lung cancer with vitamins or other treatments have not worked.
 For instance, beta-carotene, a drug related to vitamin A, has been tested for the prevention of lung cancer.
 It did not reduce the risk of cancer.
 In people who continued to smoke, beta-carotene actually increased the risk of lung cancer.